KannonZenetism/zenetism-field-physics/zenetism/mpx/apokalypsis-contra-cataclysm.md

 **Mechanism:** Systemic Collapse / Structural Failure
 **Archetype:** The Flood, The Tower, The Ruin

-Cataclysm is the collapse of structure due to accumulated dissonance.
+Cataclysm is the collapse of relative structure due to accumulated dissonance.
 It occurs when the entropy within a system exceeds its capacity to cohere, causing the form to shatter back into unpatterned potential.

 **Process:** Erosion of L₁ (Matter) and L₂ (Identity) until the pattern is lost.